Matter of Tech Lab

 We envision a future in which digital fabrication provides real value to end-uses.
 Machines have gotten more capable and affordable leading to broad adoption by enthusiasts.
 We have seen this pattern in with digital computing itself; computer clubs in the 80s allowed enthusiasts to build cool tech demos, but these remained largely irrelevant to the broader society.
 We believe we will not bridge the gap to the other 99% of people by making better tools for makers.

 In the Matter of Tech Lab, we investigate how to increase the quality and complexity of models by allowing users to build on the work of others.
 This will allow non-experts to create meaningful and useful models (in contrast to what is commonly fabricated by enthusiasts).
 We build tools to increase portability of models, and facilitate remixing at different levels of granularity.
 We build environments to troubleshoot hardware, allowing users with less skill to build more advanced projects.
 And finally, we develop form factors for fabrication machines to gradually integrate in the lives of the other 99% of people.
-We publish our work at top-tier HCI conferences ACM CHI and ACM UIST.
+We publish our work at top-tier HCI conferences ACM CHI, ACM UIST, and ACM SCF.

 If you want to work with us: jump right here

 Ofer Berman joins the Matter of Techlab as post-doc coming in from Technion, Israel!
 Welcome to the team!